kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ A/B test implementation is usually pretty simple looks something like this

-^ closure.
-Clean up just delete one of them.

 ^ Have to know which variation a user experienced - Exposure.
 Lot going on here.
 Wait until the last second.

 ^ Now that we’ve created our variation, we ship our update and wait for results